Runtaozhou/DataGlacierIntern/Week6Assignment/readme.txt

-this is the week 6 assignemnt
+this is the week 6 assignment

 work cited: